 Further investigation into Modavox, the parent company, yields this information from the NASDAQ:

 Modavox produces weekly talk radio content programs that are distributed 24/7 on the Internet through its flagship Voice America channel at WWW.VOICEAMERICA.COM.
 The company derives its revenues through production fees received from hosts featured on the talk radio content programs and recently sponsor fees received from sponsors of certain of these programs.
 Production fees are generally sold in 13-week segments and are generally prepaid.
 Sponsor fees are generally split with the host.
 The company has also developed an e-commerce technology that will now allow host and sponsors to sell products and services on their programs.
 In future periods the company expects to earn revenues through the use by hosts and sponsors of this e-commerce technology.
 The company has also recently begun to market its patented Metaphor technology on a platform that will allow business and specialty and affinity groups to communicate live and stored voice and video content to intended audiences over secure internet channels.

 I think that this medium, live Internet radio, has advantages for certain types of businesses, especially those selling a product/service mix or for someone who has a good sponsor that matches the program.
 As an open source evangelist and a provider of technology evaluation services, I try to be vendor-neutral.
 This makes sponsorship a difficult issue, because I cannot endorse any single product to the exclusion of others.
 Perhaps sponsors would flock to my door, but I doubt it.

 Find this post useful?
-For the price of a monthly cup of coffee, join our perpetual beta coffee club.
+Learn more about our perpetual beta coffee club.